Network Discovery: How It Works, Benefits, And Best Practices

 5. Update and store data in the inventory

-Finally, the gathered data is recorded in the organization’s centralized inventory or CMDB.
-In the best case scenario, during this phase, the system reconciles new findings with existing records to update any changes or detect new devices.
+Finally, the collected information is recorded in the organization’s centralized inventory or Configuration Management Database (CMDB).
+During this stage, the system reconciles newly discovered assets with existing records to detect changes, update device information, or add previously unknown assets.

-The result is a consistent, up-to-date view of all network-connected assets that supports other IT processes, including monitoring, Incident Management, and security audits.
+The result is an updated and consistent view of the network that supports IT Asset Management, monitoring, and security processes.

 Agent-based vs agentless discovery